kamalmali100/Linux-Training/kamal.md

-this is demo 1 file
+this is demo 1 file accepted